-If you are suffering from Fibromyalgia, then you should know that Ketamine can help you through in the following ways;
+If you are suffering from Fibromyalgia, then you should know that Ketamine can help in treating Fibromyalgia through in the following ways;

 - It helps to boost neuroplasticity and reform new neural connections, which is very important for the patients to break their unhealthy and stagnant life patterns.